Is Laser Hair Removal a Better Option Than Electrolysis?

 - Since the laser targets melanin (the pigment that gives skin and hair color), people with dark hair (more melanin) have more success with this treatment than people with light hair.

 - There can be side effects that can range from itching or swelling (which will disappear after a few days) to more serious (but rare) side effects like burning, skin discoloration, blistering and infection.

 Electrolysis or Laser Hair Removal?
 Decisions, Decisions

 When comparing both hair removal methods side-by-side, and especially taking into account the pain factor, it seems that laser hair removal is far superior to electrolysis.
 It’s a quicker procedure than electrolysis, and is relatively painless, especially with the more modern laser hair removal technologies featuring built-in cooling devices and numbing gels.

 Want to learn more about laser hair removal?
 Then contact LaserAway.
 You’ve got nothing to lose but unwanted hair.
-If you would like to learn more about LaserAway’s laser hair removal services or schedule a free, no obligation consultation, please email us at LaserAway.net or call us at (888) 965-2737.
+If you would like to learn more about LaserAway’s laser hair removal services or schedule a free, no-obligation consultation, please email us at LaserAway.com or call us at (888) 965-2737.